Skip to main content

 Port is just logical.

-Socket is just an C object which is used to read data from buffer and also write response back to buffer.
+A socket is just a C object.
+It reads data from a buffer and writes the response back to a buffer.

 Ports and sockets